Carl Ransom Rogers and Person-Centred Theory

 Rogers identified that the journey between stages is not linear, and that people move both ways.
 Tolan (2003, p.
 112) describes this as follows: ‘It is rare to find someone who shows signs of being in only one “stage” at a time.
 At some points, a client might even seem to the counsellor to have “gone backwards”.’
 By stage 6, however, progress tends to be more secure, and self-growth is then able to continue without the counsellor.

 The seven stages of process describe an organic process and are not intended to be used as a framework to ‘push’ clients.
 Merry (2014, p.
-59) writes: ‘There are no direct interventions that can be made or should be made in an attempt to move the client from one stage to the next to speed up the process.’
+59) notes: ‘There are no direct interventions that can be made or should be made in an attempt to move the client from one stage to the next to speed up the process.’

 The 19 Propositions